Modelling the behavior of human crowds as coupled active-passive dynamics of interacting particle systems: Numerical results

 \subsection{Comparison with the case without interaction between active-passive particles}

 In this section, we compare the evacuation times in two different situations: with and without communication between active and passive humans.

 In the simulations, we fix the parameters for $L=15$, $w_{\mathrm{ex}}=\omega=7$ and $N_A=N_P=90$.
 The featured numerical results from our analysis in this subsection are shown in Fig. \ref{fig:fig4-2}, where we have plotted the evacuation time as a function of $\varepsilon$ and $L_{\text{v}}$ for the two considered cases, with and without communication between active-passive humans.
 In particular, in the left panel of Fig. \ref{fig:fig4-2}, for $L_{\text{v}}=7$ and $L_{\text{v}}=15$, the average evacuation time without communication between active and passive humans is larger than the average evacuation time with communication between the two human groups when we increase the value of $\varepsilon$.
 Moreover, it is clear that even the average evacuation time in the dynamics with communication between active-passive humans reduces significantly up to some minimum values and then increases dramatically under suitable values of $\varepsilon$ and $L_{\text{v}}$.
 The average evacuation time with communication between active-passive humans is still smaller than in the case without communication between the two groups.
 Hence, the communication between active and passive humans strongly affects the evacuation time of the whole populations.
 This is visible also in the right panel, for $\varepsilon=0.1, 0.2, 0.5$, when we increase the values of $L_{\text{v}}$.
 Indeed, the evacuation time in the dynamics of exchanging information between active and passive humans is smaller than in the case without communication between the two human groups.
 Even for large enough value of $\varepsilon=0.5$ and $L_{\text{v}}$ from $5$ to $15$, the evacuation time in the dynamics of switching from passive to active humans is still smaller than in the case when there is no exchange of the information between active and passive populations.
 Finally, it is worth noting that the communication between active and passive humans strongly affects the evacuation time of the whole population even in the presence of a classical \textquotedblleft faster-is-slower\textquotedblright \ phenomenon.
 Note also that in the dynamics without communication, there is the presence of only a simple exclusion constraint of the lattice gas dynamics.
-This special case has been reported in \cite{Cirillo2019}.
+This special case has been reported in \cite{Cirillo2019}, and our numerical results can be compared with the numerical results presented there.
+Using a similar lattice gas model with two species of active and passive particles, the authors in \cite{Cirillo2019} have studied the pedestrian escape from an obscure room.
+Their main observable is the evacuation time of pedestrians.
+They have found that the presence of active pedestrians favors the evacuation of the passive ones even if no information exchange is allowed, and even in the presence of the exclusion constraint of the lattice gas dynamics.
+However, as an extension of the model provided in \cite{Cirillo2019}, our model investigates the exchange information of the geometry from active pedestrians to passive pedestrians.
+We found that the communication between active and passive pedestrians dramatically improves the evacuation time of the whole population, even in the presence of a classical \textquotedblleft faster-is-slower\textquotedblright, see, e.g. Fig. \ref{fig:fig4-2}.